-Article V. - Elections
+Article V. Elections

-Section 5.01. - Election of Mayor and City Council Members.
+Section 5.01.
+Election of Mayor and City Council Members.
 At the regular election held in odd numbered years a Mayor shall be elected, and three (3) City Council Members shall be elected to serve in the City Council positions for which the term of office expires in that year.
-At the regular election in even numbered years, three City Council Members shall be elected to serve in the three City Council positions for which the term of office expires in that year.
+At the regular election in even numbered years, three (3) City Council Members shall be elected to serve in the three (3) City Council positions for which the term of office expires in that year.
+At the regular election council positions for which the term of office expires in that year.
 The term of each office shall be two (2) years and the office holders shall serve until their successors are elected and take office.

-Each qualified voter of the City may vote for one (1) Mayoral candidate and three (3) City Council candidates in odd numbered years, and for three City Council candidates in even numbered years.
+Each qualified voter of the City may vote for one (1) Mayoral candidate and three (3) City Council candidates in odd numbered years, and for three (3) City Council candidates in even numbered years.
 The candidate for Mayor that receives the highest number of votes cast shall be elected, and in each election the three (3) candidates for City Council Member that individually receive the highest number of votes shall be elected.
 The election shall be ordered by the City Council.
 The City Secretary shall give notice of the election in the manner required by the laws of the State of Texas.

-Section 5.02. - Notice and Order for Elections.
+Section 5.02.
+Notice and Order for Elections.

-- A. The regular City election shall be held annually on the uniform election date in May, or at such other times as may be specified by State Law, at which time officers will be elected to fill those offices which become vacant that year. - B. The City Council shall fix the place for holding such election. - C. The City Council may, by ordinance or resolution, order a special election, fix the date and place for holding same, and provide all means for holding such special election. - D. Notice of elections shall be published in a newspaper of general circulation of the City of Burnet, such publication to follow the requirements of the Election Code and any applicable law. - E. Early voting shall be governed by the general election laws of the State of Texas.
+A. Date.
+The regular City election shall be held annually on the uniform election date in May, or at such other times as may be specified by state law, at which time officers will be elected to fill those offices which become vacant that year.

+- B. Place.
+The City Council shall fix the place for holding such election. - C. Special Elections.
+The City Council may, by ordinance or resolution, order a special election, fix the date and place for holding same, and provide all means for holding such special election. - D. Notice.
+Notice of elections shall be published in a newspaper of general circulation of the City of Burnet, such publication to follow the requirements of the Election Code and any applicable law. - E. Early Voting.
+Early voting shall be governed by the general election laws of the State of Texas.

-Section 5.03. - Regulation of Elections.
+Section 5.03.
+Regulation of Elections.

-- A. All elections shall be held in accordance with the laws of the State of Texas regulating the holding of municipal elections and in accordance with the ordinances adopted by the City Council for the conduct of elections. - B. The City Council shall appoint the election judges and other election officials.
+- A. Compliance.
+All elections shall be held in accordance with the laws of the State of Texas regulating the holding of municipal elections and in accordance with the ordinances adopted by the City Council for the conduct of elections. - B. Election Judges.
+The City Council shall appoint the election judges and other election officials.